Maximilian von Fürstenberg

-Baron Maximilian Louis Hubert Egon Vincent Marie Joseph von Fürstenberg-Stammheim (also known as Maximilien de Fürstenberg; 23 October 1904 – 22 September 1988) was a cardinal of the Roman Catholic Church and was Prefect of the Congregation for the Oriental Churches.
+Baron Maximilian Louis Hubert Egon Vincent Marie Joseph von Fürstenberg-Stammheim (also known as Maximilien de Fürstenberg; 23 October 1904 – 22 September 1988) was a cardinal of the Catholic Church and was Prefect of the Congregation for the Oriental Churches.

 Early life and education

-He was born in the Ter Worm Castle, Heerlen, The Netherlands, of the old Catholic noble family Fürstenberg-Stammheim from Westphalia, Germany.
+He was born in the Ter Worm Castle, Heerlen, Netherlands, of the old Catholic noble family Fürstenberg-Stammheim from Westphalia, Germany.
 His parents were Baron Adolf Louis Egon Hubert Vincent von Fürstenberg-Stammheim (1870–1950) and Countess Elisabeth Marie Sylvie Ferdinande Joseph d'Oultremont de Wégimont de Warfusée (1879–1953).

 He was educated at the Abbey college of Maredsous, Namur, Belgium from October 1915 to July 1922.
 He then went on study travel to Latin America and from 1922 until 1928 to the Saint-Louis College in Brussels where he studied classics and philosophy.

 He did military service at the regiment of Grenadiers, and obtained the rank of sub-lieutenant of reserve.
 His education continued when he entered the Higher Institute of Philosophy at the University of Louvain, leaving in 1928 with a licentiate in philosophy.
 That same year he entered the Pontifical Gregorian University in Rome where he studied until 1932 for a doctorate in theology.

 Priesthood

 He was ordained on 9 August 1931 and incardinated in the archdiocese of Mechelen.
 He returned to Belgium and became a faculty member of the diocesan College of Saint-Jean Berchmans in Antwerp from 1932 until 1934.
-He served as professor of liturgy at the Grand Seminary of Mechelen until 1946.
+He served as professor of liturgy at the Major Seminary, Mechelen, until 1946.
 Named master of ceremonies of Cardinal Jozef-Ernest van Roey, in 1934.
 From 1935 to 1949 he was military chaplain of reserve.
 On Christmas Day 1943 he was arrested by the Germans at his mother's house because of a Latin inscription placed on the Christmas candle in the metropolitan cathedral which appeared to express great hope in the Allied disembarkment in North Africa.
 He was subsequently sentenced to two years in prison.
 He was freed on Christmas Day 1944.
 During the Regency of Belgium, he was named chaplain of the court and decorated with the Cross of Knight of the Order of Leopold II for his patriotic conduct.

 He was named by the bishops of Belgium as rector of the Belgian Pontifical College in Rome on 27 February 1946.
 He occupied the post until his promotion to the episcopate; among his students was the young priest Karol Wojtyla, future Pope John Paul II.
 He was created Domestic prelate of His Holiness on 13 May 1947.